-Dehydration can happen to any age group and is a risk most associated with hot weather–which is why hydration challenges are a popular corporate wellness choice in the summer months.
+Dehydration can happen to any age group and is a risk most associated with hot weather–which is why hydration challenges are a popular corporate wellness choice in the summer months, and good to practice for your own personal wellness too.
 But there are multiple reasons that you can actually become more dehydrated in cold weather than warm weather.

 What causes winter dehydration?